microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v3.md

 ### IJsonBackedObject interface

 The interface has been simplified to remove the `getRawObject` and `getSerializer` methods.
-This avoid entity and collection objects storing a copy of the JSON on top of the properties they already have, which improves drastically the memory impacts:
+This avoid entity and collection objects storing a copy of the JSON on top of the properties they already have, which improves drastically the memory impacts.
+To upgrade your application do the following.

-1. Replace any reference to `getRawObject` by `additionalDataManager`.
+- Replace any reference to `getRawObject` by `additionalDataManager`.
-1. Replace any reference to `getSerializer` by `graphClient.getSerializer` or create a new instance of the serializer.
+- Replace any reference to `getSerializer` by `graphClient.getSerializer` or create a new instance of the serializer.

 ### Improved delta API